FreeVPSMethods/bindervps/README.md

 # BinderVPS
 A free VPS provider, powered by Binder.
-# How to save data?
+# How to save data permamently?
 You can't.
 # does it need a account?
 not yet. also avoid excessive usage as it might crash!